Position

 • Proven experience in pet care or a related field.

-• Knowledge of pet care best practices and animal behavior.
+• Knowledge of pet care best practices, including animal behavior and health.

 Is becoming a Pet Sitter a good career path?

-The career path of a pet sitter comes with its own set of advantages and challenges.
-Understanding these can help individuals decide if this is the right path for them.
+The career path of a pet sitter has its own set of advantages and challenges.
+Understanding these can help individuals decide if this is the right career for them.
 Here are some pros and cons to consider:

 • Pros: